sampsyo/cs6120/content/blog/2023-11-28-mlir/index.md

 A key approach the authors take to promoting the flexibility of MLIR is the _nested regions_ feature.
 The authors state:

 >While many existing IRs use a [flat]([url](https://www.cs.cornell.edu/~asampson/blog/flattening.html)), linearized CFG, representing higher level abstractions push introducing _nested regions_ as a first-class concept in the IR.
-This goes beyond the traditional region formation to lift higher level abstractions (e.g., loop trees), speeding up the compilation process or extracting instruction, or SIMD parallelism.
+This goes beyond the traditional region formation to lift higher-level abstractions (e.g., loop trees), speeding up the compilation process or extracting instruction, or SIMD parallelism.
 To support heterogeneous compilation, the system has to support the expression of structured control flow, concurrency constructs, closures in source languages, and many other purposes.
 One specific challenge is to make CFG-based analyses and transformations compose over nested regions.

 In short, MLIR's focus on nested regions allows for the representation of higher-level abstractions, such as loop trees, in a structured manner.
 The challenge lies in ensuring that CFG-based analyses and transformations can effectively compose over these nested regions, especially to support heterogeneous compilation for various purposes like structured control flow, concurrency constructs, and closures in source languages.